 “Take your hands off of my man!”
-Many of the talk shows are always doing shows about “cheating” spouses.
+Many TV shows and movies have to do with “cheating” spouses.
 What is cheating?
 I can’t relate to that either, being an unattached bachelor.
 I know that married people like to use that term for adultery, but unmarried people, especially, shouldn’t have a claim on monogamy.
 I would think that one of the main reasons for remaining single is for the privilege of playing the field.
 So when I hear those disgruntled young ladies complain that “I caught my boyfriend cheating on me,” I can’t be too agreeable.
 He wasn’t “cheating,” he was just with another person other than you.

 These people want to equate a “commitment” with having exclusive rights to someone.
 I have seen situations where a man and woman go on a date together.
 It was only dinner.
 There was no sex afterward.
 The very next day she sees him talking to another woman and gets all bent out of shape.
 “How dare he hook up with her when he was out with me last night!“ What does last night have to do with today…or you, for that matter?!
 They are not “hooking up” anyway.
 They are only talking…in public.
 Or even if he is trying to get with her, maybe he’s comparison shopping!
 You don’t expect him to settle for the first thing that comes along, do you?
 He should confine himself only to you when there may be somebody else better?
 If the guy ends up with you ultimately, you should be flattered by the fact that after checking out the rest, he found you to be the best.